 The story of KAMUT®

-Brand khorasan wheat began in 1949, when Earl Dedman, a US Airman stationed in Portugal, received some unusual looking grain from a friend who claimed to have taken it from a tomb in Egypt.
-More likely, the friend had purchased it from a street vendor in Cairo, Egypt with the story that it had come from an ancient Egyptian tomb.
-Earl sent thirty-six kernels of the wheat to his father, R. E. Dedman, a farmer near Fort Benton, Montana.
-Within six years, the elder Dedman had grown the small number of seeds into 1,500 bushels, calling it “King Tut’s Wheat.”
+brand khorasan wheat began in 1949, when Earl Dedman, a US Airman stationed in Portugal, received some unusual looking grain from a man who claimed to have taken it from a tomb in Egypt.
+More likely, the man purchased it from a street vendor in Cairo, Egypt with the story that it had come from an ancient Egyptian tomb.
+Earl sent 36 kernels of the wheat to his father, Rube Dedman, a farmer near Fort Benton, Montana, USA.
+Within six years, the elder Dedman had grown the small number of seeds into 1,500 bushels, calling it “King Tut wheat.”

-with a photograph showing farmer Clinton Stranahan planting the giant wheat.
-He passed out samples of the wheat at the nearby county fair where Bob Quinn, 16 at the time, first saw it.
-After a few years the novelty wore off and the grain disappeared.
+with a photograph showing a farmer, Clinton Stranahan, planting the giant wheat.
+He passed out samples of the grain at the nearby county fair where Bob Quinn, 16 at the time, first saw it.
+After a few years, the novelty faded and the grain disappeared.

 In 1977, just after finishing his Ph.D. in Plant Biochemistry at the University of California at Davis, Bob was eating a package of Corn Nuts®

 was made from a giant corn.
-Remembering the giant King Tut’s Wheat, Bob decided to contact the Corn Nuts®
+Remembering the giant King Tut wheat, Bob decided to contact the Corn Nuts®

-In 1978, Bob returned to the family farm.
+In 1978, Bob returned to the family farm near Big Sandy, Montana.
 Despite the loss of interest from the Corn Nuts®

-company, the wheat was still grown to increase the supply, starting from a handful of kernels that were carefully selected by Mack and then seeded in his garden.
+Company, the wheat was grown to increase the supply, starting from a handful of kernels that were carefully selected by Mack.
 During the same period, Bob also became interested in organic farming and in 1986 planted his first certified organic crop.
 By 1989, the entire Quinn family farm had become organic.

-In 1986 Bob and his father decided to show the grain at Natural Products Expo West in Anaheim, California.
+In 1986, Bob and his father decided to display the grain at a food show in Anaheim, California.
 This was the first year their company, Montana Flour & Grains, exhibited to promote their organic wheat and flour.
-Due to interest received, they seeded their entire supply of 60 lbs. of the ancient wheat on one and a half acres and continued to increase this in the following years.
+Due to interest in the grain, they seeded their entire supply of 60 lbs. of the ancient wheat on one and a half acres and continued to increase this in following years.

-In 1988, the grain was introduced to the health food market in pasta made by Royal Angelus Macaroni Company.
-In 1989, the first bread produced with the wheat was made by Oasis Breads.
+In 1988, the grain was introduced to the health food market in a pasta made by Royal-Angelus Macaroni Company and, in 1989, in a bread produced by Oasis Breads.

-Due to rapidly growing interest and positive results of an initial study with wheat sensitive people, Bob recognized the unique and healthy qualities of the grain and sought to protect them by preserving the variety under a trade name.
-In 1990, with the assistance of Mack, the “KAMUT” trademark was registered to be used as a guarantee that the original grain would remain unmodified and always grown organically.
+Demand grew rapidly as many people reported enjoying the taste of foods made with the grain and that it was easier to digest compared to modern wheat.
+After positive results of an initial study with wheat sensitive people, Bob recognized the unique and healthy qualities of the grain and sought to protect them by preserving the variety under a trade name.
+In 1990, with the assistance of Mack, the “KAMUT” trademark was registered to be used as a guarantee, under which the original ancient grain would remain unmodified and always organically grown.

-In 1991 the first cold cereal was introduced in the US by Arrowhead Mills and the grain was also introduced into Europe.
+In 1991, Arrowhead Mills introduced the first cold cereal in the US and the grain was also introduced into Europe.